 Dr Lorenzo Allio, European Risk Forum and allio|rodrigoconsulting

-- The contribution of transnational private regulation to revisiting risk regulation
+- Contribution of transnational private regulation to revisiting risk regulation

 Prof. Colin Scott, University College Dublin